learn-co-curriculum/octopress-setup/README.md

 The main reason we want you to use Octopress is because it will help you get a better understanding of git and Github, which aren't the same thing!

-Octopress depends on git and after any change you make you going to want to commit those changes and push them up to Github, which will hold the repository for your Octopress Blog.
+Octopress depends on git and after any change you make you're going to want to commit those changes and push them up to Github, which will hold the repository for your Octopress Blog.
 (Also, its easy commit cred for your Github profile.)

 Some other things we want you to learn about are:
 Rake tasks